Turkey's currency crisis rages on as lira sinks again

 The central bank then announced in a statement early Monday that it would "take all necessary measures to maintain financial stability" and "provide all the liquidity the banks need."
 It also said it would slash the amount of funds that banks are required to hold in reserve.

-The lira erased much of its earlier losses to trade down around 4% against the dollar in afternoon trading in Asia.
-But the announcements weren't enough to trigger a strong rally.
+The Turkish currency erased some of its earlier losses, but the announcements weren't enough to trigger a rally.
+The lira was down around 7% against the dollar in afternoon trading in Asia.

 Investors are waiting for "a convincing response from the central bank and government," Rob Carnell, an economist at investment bank ING, said in a note to clients Monday.

-One dollar now buys a little over 6.5 lira, compared with fewer than 4 at the start of the year.
+One dollar now buys a little under 7 lira, compared with fewer than 4 at the start of the year.

+Investors have flocked to the United States in recent months, drawn by rising bond yields and a stronger dollar as the Federal Reserve continues to gradually increase interest rates.

+The trend has set off turmoil in emerging markets: Argentina was forced in June to ask the International Monetary Fund for a $50 billion bailout.

 -- Hande Atay Alam and Gul Tuyusz contributed to this report.